 Determine your life priorities.

 If your life was relegated to five main priorities, what would they be?
-For me, they are:
+Maybe they are:

 1. Good relationships with family and friends;

 2. Meaningful work that pays a livable income;

 3. A comfortable, safe place to live in an interesting community;